bowbahdoe/plugindemo/README.md

 One of my takeaways from that was that the majority OSGi's unique benefits could be accomplished by simply rolling your own plugin system and that doing so wouldn't be that hard.

-While I experimented with this locally, I think could be value in sharing how that could be done.
+While I experimented with this locally, I think that there could be value in sharing how that could be done.
 This isn't intended to be a library you include.
 It is just a demo of some of the techniques you can use.